-"The right to live should not
+"The right to live should

-be dependent on the ability to pay, lives cannot be sacrificed at the altar of corporate profit and greed," Hamied said.
+HEALTH ISSUES: US pharma lobbies are pressuring their government to take action over issuance of compulsory license by Indian government to a domestic firm not be dependent on the ability to pay, lives cannot be sacrificed at the altar of corporate profit and greed," Hamied said.

 The US pharma lobbies are pressuring their government to take action against India.
 They are alleging that Indian IPR laws discriminate against American companies.
-They have raised concerns regarding Swiss pharma major Novartis AG losing the legal battle for getting its blood cancer drug Glivec patented in India.
-They have also raised concerns over issuance of compulsory license by Indian Government to a domestic firm.
+They have raised concerns regarding Swiss pharma major Novartis losing the legal battle for getting its blood cancer drug Glivec patented in India.
+They have also raised concerns over issuance of compulsory license by Indian government to a domestic firm.
 Calling the pharmaceutical industry a 'healthcare custodian' of the world, Hamied offered technology transfer to produce affordable drugs to the developing countries.